F4S is the ultimate team building tool

 Who would enjoy:

-13) Mid-morning coffee break
+13. Mid-morning coffee break

 Unlike the virtual happy hour, which typically takes place at the end of the day, the mid-morning coffee break allows your team to mingle during work hours (so more people can likely attend).

-And it might boost your productivity, too.
+This simple communication touchpoint might even boost your productivity, too.

 MIT's Human Dynamics Laboratory analyzed high-performing teams and found that "the best predictors of productivity were a team's energy and engagement outside formal meetings."